reverseame/RAMPAGE/README.md

 #### Classifier

-The classifiers inherit from the `RAMPAGE.Classifier` class.
+The classifiers inherit from the RAMPAGE `Classifier` class.
 To do so, they must implement the train and test functions.
 A proposed implementation could be as follows:

 ```python
 class Example(Classifier):